Military Record Search on the Web

 - Army bases where the veteran was stationed, or transferred to, often including map coordinates and the names of ships during transport.

 - When and where a veteran was promoted, demoted or (potentially) subjected to disciplinary action.

 - When and where a veteran was sent to a hospital for treatment or to another activity for training.

 Many times a ‘record of events’ can include combat details along with the dates and locations where these events occurred.
 This is really exciting because it gives us an idea of what daily life was like for our relative’s when they were in combat.
 If you have always wondered about your relative’s participation in the wars the answers to your questions might not be as difficult to find as you once thought.

-Military research of individual veterans can yield a great deal of insight into what they did and where they served.
-It is important that we prevent the memory of our veterans’ service to our nation from fading away and there is no better way to do this than by gaining a greater understanding of their experiences during the war.
+Military record serach of individual veterans can yield a great deal of insight into what they did and when and where they served.
+It is important that we don’t allow the memory of our veterans’ service to the nation to fade away and there is no better way to do this than by gaining a greater understanding of their experiences during the war.
 Hopefully this post will serve as an inspiration for you to begin a journey of discovery about your own family’s military heritage.
 Go ahead and do a military record search on the web today, you’ll be glad you did.